Melbourne Storm: 2007–2010: Finals success and club turmoil

 In the 2009 season, Melbourne finished 4th on the ladder; they defeated Manly 40–12 in the first week of the finals and Brisbane 40–10 in the preliminary finals to qualify for a fourth straight grand final (the first since Parramatta from 1981 to 1984).
 Against Parramatta, who had finished eighth in the home-and-away season but had won ten of its last eleven matches, the Storm led at one stage by 16 points, before finishing 23–16 winners.
 Slater won the Clive Churchill Medal, and they were named as the NRL Team of the Decade for the 2000s.
 In the late 2000s the Melbourne Storm were still running at a loss of up to $6M per season, however despite this, they were voted the state of Victoria's most popular sports team by a national Roy Morgan Poll in October 2009.

 In 2010, a number of changes were made to senior management of the club, firstly Brian Waldron resigned his position as CEO to take up the same position at the Melbourne Rebels Super Rugby team, he was replaced by Chief Operating Officer, Matt Hanson.
-In April, following the Salary cap revelations, Matt Hanson was then stood down and Ron Gauci appointed.
+In April, following the salary cap revelations, Matt Hanson was then stood down and Ron Gauci appointed.

 On field, the Storm's first match of the season was the 2010 World Club Challenge against equally dominant English side, the Leeds Rhinos; in very cold and wet conditions the Storm prevailed 18 – 10.

-On 22 April 2010 the club admitted that it had breached, the NRL Salary cap.
+On 22 April 2010 the club admitted that it had breached the NRL's salary cap.
 The NRL estimated the breach to be in excess of $1.7 million over five years.
-As a result of the breach, NRL Chief Executive David Gallop, stripped the club all titles earned in this period including their 2007 and 2009 Premierships, heavily fined the club, deducted all premiership points achieved to that point and barred them from receiving any more for the rest of the season.
-The club had won enough matches to make the finals, but automatically finished in last place due to the penalties.
+As a result of the breach, NRL Chief Executive David Gallop stripped the club of all titles earned in this period including their 2007 and 2009 premierships, three minor premierships between 2006–08, heavily fined the club, deducted all premiership points earned to that point of the season and barred them from receiving any more for the rest of the season.
+The club ended up winning enough matches to make the finals, but automatically finished in last place due to the penalties.
 Melbourne did have something to celebrate in 2010 with the opening of their new home ground AAMI Park in May.
 The stadium was expected to be used right from the beginning of the season, however, construction delays postponed the opening.